 - A.7.5.3 Significant particulate production can occur well in advance of smoldering or flaming fire.
-Increases in background particulate levels can indicate an incipient problem. - A.8.4.1.2 See NFPA 50A for additional information. - A.8.4.3.2 Standard gas regulators do not have these fittings and release supply gases through vent holes located in the bonnet in the event of a regulator diaphragm failure.
+Increases in background particulate levels can indicate an incipient problem. - A.8.4.1.2 See NFPA 55 for additional information. - A.8.4.3 Regulator diaphragm failures should be considered when locating a flammable gas regulator in an enclosed area. - A.8.4.3.1 Standard gas regulators do not have these fittings and release supply gases through vent holes located in the bonnet in the event of a regulator diaphragm failure.

 - A.9.3.3 Some gases can be incompatible with water.
 Water reactivity should be evaluated. - A.9.4.2.4 A method for purging piping with inert gas is to have a series of evacuations followed by an inert gas fill. - A.9.4.2.5.2 These types of fittings can trap contaminants and be difficult to purge. - A.9.4.3.4 Standard gas regulators do not have these fittings and release supply gases through vent holes located in the bonnet in the event of a regulator diaphragm failure. - A.10.1 Dye lasers normally use a lasing medium composed of a complex fluorescent organic dye dissolved in an organic solvent.
-Practically all solvents suitable for dye solutions are ignitable.
+Practically all solvents suitable for dye solutions are ignitible.
 Some dye solutions come premixed from the manufacturer, in which case efforts should be made to determine which solvent was used for the preparation. - A.10.3.6 For example, nonpolar solvents flowing through plastic tubing can develop a static charge.
-As another example, a grounding wire should be incorporated into plastic tubing to dissipate static charge that can accumulate when nonpolar solvents flow through nonconducting tubing. - A.10.8 See the 18th edition of the NFPA Fire Protection Hand-book for a list of liquids subject to self-heating and autoignition. - A.11.1.5 Examples of fire properties to be evaluated include ignition, flame spread, and oxygen index.
+As another example, a grounding wire should be incorporated into plastic tubing to dissipate static charge that can accumulate when nonpolar solvents flow through nonconducting tubing. - A.10.8 See the NFPA Fire Protection Handbook for a list of liquids subject to self-heating and autoignition. - A.11.1.5 Examples of fire properties to be evaluated include ignition, flame spread, and oxygen index.

-A study on the flammability of surgical drapes has been described (see Bauman, F.2.2).
+A study on the flammability of surgical drapes has been described in Bauman, "Laser Drape Fires: How Much of a Risk?"